The Golden Glove: Plot

-The following morning, a still-intoxicated Fritz is run over by a van.
-He survives and visits the pub for the last time before giving up drinking altogether.
-Now consistently sober, he takes up a night shift as a watchman at an office complex, where he meets cleaner Helga Denningsen, whom he finds attractive.
+The following morning, a still-intoxicated Fritz is hit by a van.
+He survives and visits the pub for the last time before abstaining from alcohol altogether.
+Now consistently sober, he obtains a night shift as a watchman at an office complex, where he meets Helga Denningsen, a cleaner whom he finds attractive.
 At Helga's birthday party, Fritz is disillusioned to learn that she is married to a man named Erich.
-When Erich leaves, a saddened Helga reveals to Fritz that her husband has been unemployed for months and now resorts to leech off her.
+When Erich leaves, a saddened Helga reveals to Fritz that her husband has been unemployed for months and now is a financial burden to both.
 After sharing a few drinks, Fritz relapses and attempts to rape Helga at their next encounter, but she flees.

-Fritz is back at the pub and brings another prostitute, Frida, to his home.
-While having sex, he beats her up for laughing at his erectile dysfunction.
-Once Fritz falls asleep, Frida begins robbing the apartment.
-In retaliation, she rubs Fritz's genitals with spicy mustard.
+Fritz returns to the pub and takes another prostitute, Frida, to his home.
+While having sex, he hits her for laughing at his erectile dysfunction.
+Once Fritz is asleep, Frida begins robbing the apartment.
+In retaliation, she rubs spicy mustard on Fritz's genitals.
 When he wakes up in pain, she kicks him in the groin and insults him.
-A violent fight breaks out, with Frida being strangled, battered, and cut up by Fritz.
-In the following days, he lures Ruth to his apartment, who suffers the same fate.
+A violent fight ensues, with Frida being strangled, battered, and quartered by Fritz.
+In the following days, he lures Ruth, another prostitute, to his apartment and murders her.

-One night, Willi convinces Petra to go to The Golden Glove in order to win her over.
+One night, Willi convinces Petra to go to The Golden Glove in order to impress her.
 In the bathroom, Willi unintentionally provokes an older man, who urinates on him.
-Humiliated, he locks himself at a stall and refuses to get out when Petra comes to check on him, asking her to leave without him.
+Humiliated, he locks himself in a stall and refuses to come out when Petra comes to check on him, asking her to leave without him.
 Fritz notices Petra and follows her through the streets, only to discover that his apartment has caught fire.
 Firefighters find the corpses and Fritz is immediately arrested.